johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

   o Double maxAccel
 }
 ```
 7. Now we need to create some events so we can alert the appropriate participants when agreed upon thresholds are exceeded.
-Scroll down and fill in the following information for the **TemperatureThresholdEvent**.
+Scroll down to the bottom of the model and add in the following information for the **TemperatureThresholdEvent**.
 ```
+/**
-event TemperatureThresholdEvent {
+ * An event - when the temperature goes outside the agreed-upon boundaries */ event TemperatureThresholdEvent {
   o String message
   o Double temperature